go-outside-labs/story-protocol-takehome/literature_review/README.md

-## Literature Review on Private Information Retrieval (PIR)
+## Literature Review on Private Information Retrieval (PIR) and Cryptographic Primitives

 <br>

-This document reviews recent advances in **Private Information Retrieval** (a type of **Homomorphic Encryption**) in the context of **Story Protocol's privacy-enhanced hooks and modules**, while briefly discussing general **applications of zero-knowledge proof setups**.
+This document reviews recent advances in **Private Information Retrieval** (a type of **Homomorphic Encryption**) in the context of **Story Protocol's privacy-enhanced hooks and modules**, with a brief discussion on **applications of zero-knowledge proof setups**.

 <br>

-We divide this work into the following sections:
+This work is divided into the following:

 * **I. Theoretical Background**:
-    - We briefly introduce what a PIR protocol is, potential applications, and key concepts such as Homomorphic Encryption and Learning with Errors (LWE).
-This brief overview is a summary from several sources, cited in the end of the document.
+    - We briefly introduce what a PIR protocol is, its potential applications, and key concepts such as Homomorphic Encryption and Learning with Errors (LWE).
+This brief overview summarizes four general PIR sources cited at the end of this document.
 <br>

 * **II.
 Main Paper**:
-    - We utilize a creative approach to review the strategy described at [ "One Server for the Price of Two: Simple and Fast Single-Server Private Information Retrieval", by Alexandra Henzinger et al. (2022)](https://eprint.iacr.org/2022/949) explaining the concepts by a coding setup suitable to any softare engineer.
+    - We utilize a creative approach to reproduce the strategy described in ["Simple and Fast Single-Server Private Information Retrieval", by Alexandra Henzinger et al. (2022)](https://eprint.iacr.org/2022/949).
+The concepts are explained with a coding setup suitable for software engineers without a background in cryptography.
 <br>

 * **III.
 Discussion in the Context of Story Protocol**: